Regular $K_3$-regular graphs: Open questions

 \section{Open questions}

 In this section, we present several open questions about regular $K_3$-regular graphs for further research.

 Note that the bounds from Corollaries~\ref{cor:5.1} and~\ref{cor:5.2} are insufficient for the complete characterisation of the parameters for the existence of regular $K_3$-regular graphs.
-For example, the case $r_2 = 7$, $r_3 = 14$ is not covered by these results, yet there are no such graphs (this can be proved by carefully considering several cases).
-Similarly, the case $r_2 = 9$, $r_3 = 23$ is not covered either, and we do not know whether such graphs exist.
+For example, the case $r_2 = 7$, $r_3 = 14$ is not covered by Corollaries~\ref{cor:5.1} and~\ref{cor:5.2}, yet there are no such graphs (by Theorem~\ref{th:K333}).
+The cases $(8,17)$, $(9,17)$, $(9,23)$, $(10,23)$ are the smallest pairs for which we do not know whether such graphs exist.
 This begs the first two questions.

 \textbf{Question 1.} Provide a complete list of the values of parameters for which there exist regular $K_3$-regular graphs.

 \textbf{Question 2.} For an admissible pair $(r_2,r_3)$, characterize all connected regular $K_3$-regular graphs with these parameters.